 Basic Social Security Disability Insurance will cover dental care.
 However, there's also Medicaid disability dental coverage for adults with disabilities who are younger than 65.
 You can learn more about how to apply for Social Security or Medicaid disability benefits on the official government site.
 Alternatively, you can read more about Medicaid and Medicare dental coverage for disabled adults in our full guide here.

 You can also have a look at the different dental insurance plans available in your state by going to Dentalinsurance.com.
 They offer a wide variety of plans, as well as helpful tips for choosing a plan that works for you.
 You can also call them at 888-626-0057 to get guidance from one of their helpful, licensed agents.

 How can I find a dentist that accepts Medicaid?

-To find a dentist for disabled adults that accepts Medicaid for adults with disabilities, you can start by doing an internet search with the keywords ‘dentists who accept Medicaid in…' and add your state name.
+To find a dentist that accepts Medicaid for adults with disabilities, you can start by doing an internet search with the keywords ‘dentists who accept Medicaid in…' and add your state name.
 If you were given informational materials when you were approved for Medicaid, it's also likely that there is a list of local Medicaid dentists included.

 Are there dentists for people with disabilities?

 There are clinics that prioritize dental care for disabled adults.
 You can start by asking a dentist near you if they can refer you to a dentist with the tools and experience needed.
 In fact, it's now a law that dentists can't simply turn people with disabilities away; they have to at least make a referral.